How to Buy HR Software That Won't Break Payroll on Day One

 Proof of Concept and Pricing

-2–3 weeksGet detailed all-in pricing including setup, migration, training, and add-ons.
-Run small pilots with real employee data to see what breaks during import.
+Getting all-in pricing with implementation, migration, training, and add-ons on the same page.
+Running small pilots with real (or realistically messy) employee data to surface what breaks during import.

 Contract Negotiation and Selection

-2–3 weeksNegotiate data migration guarantees, error liability, and rollback procedures.
-Set success metrics and fixed pricing for all professional services before signing.
+Negotiating data migration guarantees, error liability, rollback procedures, and exit terms.
+Setting success metrics and fixed pricing for all professional services before signing.

 Implementation and Go-Live

-Total: 4–6 months from research to full implementation
+Total: 4 to 6 months from research to full implementation

 How much does HR software actually cost?